All Products

 -- The execution plan shows the return type is INT.

-If the separator is an empty string, the function returns an empty array in normal mode.
-In Hive-compatible mode, the function splits the input string into individual characters based on the UTF-8 format.
+When the separator is an empty string, normal mode returns an empty array.
+Hive-compatible mode splits the input into individual UTF-8 characters.

 • Normal mode